 She was also invited to speak at two Tedx events and featured for her social justice scholarship on MSU’s “Spartans Will” campaign.

-In October 2017, the Filipina Women's Network recognized her with a "100 Most Influential Filipina Women in the World Award" in the category Innovator and Thought Leader.
+In 2017, the Filipina Women's Network recognized her with a "100 Most Influential Filipina Women in the World Award" in the category Innovator and Thought Leader.

 In 2020, Zeldes' film "Breed & Bootleg: Legends of Flint Rap Music" debuted at the Detroit Free Press Film Festival and in 2021, had its in-person premiere at the Flint Institute of Arts.
 That year, the Society of Professional Journalists-Detroit recognized the film w/ Best Documentary.
 In 2022, the film received a Regional Emmy® in the Topical Documentary category.
 "Breed & Bootleg" has screened at 25 venues and was covered in nearly as many media outlets.

 In May 2022, her latest film, "Brenda's Story," broadcasted on WKAR-TV, MSU's PBS station.
 So far, the film earned the 2022 Diversity & Inclusion Award and an Award of Excellence in the Faculty Video category from the Broadcast Education Association, a Regional Emmy® nomination and Regional Edward R. Murrow Award.